samworrall/cinema-system/README.md

 afterwards trying to work out why I was only getting back 9 invalid bookings rather than 10 (the number which the tech test brief stated I should get back).
 After checking through the edge cases again and again, I've decided that there's a strong possibility that the given number 10 was wrong, or the sample data was changed before being given to me.
-I will note that both data files had trailing commas when the bried explicitly mentioned that they didn't.
+I will note that both data files had trailing commas when the brief explicitly mentioned that they didn't.

 ## Room to improve